Computer-Aided-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

 - EXP SIM: "A comparison of image rendering techniques for DIC UQ"
 - EXP SIM: "Camera placement optimisation for 2D DIC FEMU"
 - EXP SIM: "A rendering engine for UQ of IRT sensors"

-# HOW TO: 2D DIC
-- Start with a simple pixel wise DIC algorithm to get a starting point
-- Start with pure numpy and scipy version then build own interp/opt

-- Speckle generator:
-    - Allow noise, gaussian blurring, digitisation, format saving
-- 2D image deformation:
-    - Update existing 2D image deformation in pyvale to use pyvista to do interp
-    - Update masking to remove alpha shape - use the edge function
-    - Simplify code and make core to pyvale
-    - Generate test cases for 640x480 images on rectangular ROIs
-- Shape functions:
-    - Start with rigid
-    - Then add affine
-- Correlation criteria:
-    - Implement all the different correlation criteria with good pre-calcs
-- Optimisers:
-    - Start with Nelder-Mead
-    - Implement Levenberg-Marquadt
-    - Need to return the residual
-- Interpolation
-    - Use scipy to do spline interp on image
-    - Build own spline interp in cython
-- Generate a test case run in 2D through DICE

-**2D DIC TEST CASE**
-- 1020x520 pixels
-- 100x50mm plate
-- 10px on the border
-- Resolution = 100mm/1000px = 0.1 mm/px
-- 10px per mm
-- 1mm displacement = 10 px
-- Need displacement cases at 0.1/10 = 1/10th of a pixel

-## TODO: `CameraRaster`
-- Speed up edge function calculation using stepwise optimisation on SAP
-- Try to setup tiling optimisation
-- Deal with quads: edge function and interpolation

-`CameraRay`
-- Build a ray casting version.
-Only need primary rays.
-- Interpolation can be done in world coords using primary ray intersection.
-- Still have the problem of dealing with quads

 ## TODO: `pyvale`
 - TODO PRIORITY: